SietseB/GP-Tool-Wheel/readme.md

 ## Changelog
+- v1.0.5 - 2024-05-23
+  - Support for Grease Pencil v3
+  - Save and load preferences to a custom file path
+  - Made ready as extension for extensions.blender.org
 - v1.0.4 – 2023-05-26
   - Support for Blender 4.0
   - Support for gradient weight paint tool (yet to come in Blender)